Alzheimer and Cognitive Decline

 - Excessive consumption of simple sugars and ultra-processed foods

-- Low-grade inflammation that persists over time
+- Low-grade inflammation, also linked to dietary repetitiveness, that persists over time

 - Accumulation of glycation end products (AGEs) that are toxic to neurons